-Regardless of which thin waffle maker model you choose, you will want to make sure that you consider the features that are important to you.
+Regardless of which thin waffle maker model you choose, you will want to make sure that you consider the essential features.
 Below, you will find a list of different features that may interest you.

-Non-stick – A lot of the models that you may come across will have a nonstick coating.
-Generally, I’m not a big fan of nonstick, for a number of reasons.
-It’s sensitive, so you can’t use anything abrasive to clean it and it’s usually not dishwasher safe.
-And you have to be very careful which utensils you use with it because once you damage the surface it’s finished.
-Unless I have no choice, I usually go with non-nonstick pans and inserts for appliances.
+I’m not the biggest fan of non-stick.
+You have to be very careful of which utensils you use with it because once you damage the surface, it’s finished.
+So unless I have no choice, I usually go with non-nonstick pans and inserts for appliances.

 Waffle Maker Use and Care Tips

-There are some things that you can do to make sure that you have the best possible experience when it comes to making your waffles.
+You can do some things to ensure that you have the best possible experience when it comes to making your waffles.

-If the model you end up choosing has a nonstick plate, make sure that metal or abrasive utensils never comes in contact with it as this could cause irreversible damage to the nonstick coating.
+- If the model you end up choosing has a nonstick plate, make sure that metal or abrasive utensils never come in contact with it as this could cause irreversible damage to the nonstick coating.

-There are a few tools out there that can really help you with making the waffles and removing them from the pan.
+A few tools can help you make the waffles and remove them from the pan.

-The Will it Waffle book is a fun recipe book just for waffle enthusiast.
+The best thin waffle maker doesn’t mean much without good recipes.
+The Will it Waffle book is a fun cookbook for waffle enthusiasts.
 There are sweet and savory recipes and ideas that will take your love for waffles to the next level.
 Check it out!